amirabaskanov/streamlit_data_visualisation/README.md

 # streamlit_data_visualisation
-CS 230 Python Final Project on Streamlit.
-Data Visualisation of Regulated Cannabis Facilities in Massachusetts using Pandas and Streamlit
+Data Visualisation Project of Regulated Cannabis Facilities in Massachusetts using Pandas and Streamlit.
+The project raises awareness on the topic by using interactive graphics, maps, and calculation views.